couchbase/n1k1/README.md

 - INTERSECT / INTERSECT ALL
 - EXCEPT / EXCEPT ALL

+- expression evaluation might need temporary, reusable []byte slices?
+  - perhaps the base.Vars chain can be reused to hold stuff like this?

 - jsonparser doesn't alloc memory, except for ObjectEach() on it's `var stackbuf [unescapeStackBufSize]byte`, which inadvertently escapes to the heap.